Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 Laboklin Heterozygosity

 Laboklin tests the heterozygosity of an individual dog and where he falls in the grouping of his breed.
 It is not the COI of the dog.
 Laboklin is not a tool to decide if Dog A & Dog B are a good match or not.
-For example, Dog A & Dog B could be siblings and both have high heterozygosity themselves… yet their offspring will be highly inbred, and in turn less heterozygous themselves.
+For example, Dog A & Dog B could be siblings and both have high heterozygosity themselves… yet their offspring will be highly inbred, and in turn less heterozygous offspring.
 This tool only helps one to know if the dog tested is either more or less inbred, compared to dogs as a whole and to dogs of his breed.
+As of July 2025 there are 800 Golden Retrievers & 300 Cavalier King Charles dogs in the Laboklin Heterozygosity testing.
+That means only a small fraction of dogs for each breed have been evaluated.
+Also, Laboklin is a European company.

 Learn more about Laboklin’s Heterozygosity Testing